-E. MEASURES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC

-- A copy of this protocol is posted at all public entrances to the facility, provided that for large institutions, a sign with a QR code or link to the IHE's website that posts a copy of the protocol is sufficient to meet this requirement. - Signage has been posted to provide clear guidance to the public about how to maintain safety within the facility (e.g., maintaining physical distance, wear face mask, etc.).

-Signage is posted at each primary public entrance of each campus building to inform all employees, students, and visitors that they should: Avoid entering the building if they have a cough or fever.
-IHE has a communication plan for campus closure that includes outreach to students, employees, and the community.
-Online outlets of the workplace (website, social media, etc.) provide clear information about required use of face masks, policies in regard to making appointments, and other relevant issues.
-This protocol is shared with any organizations affiliated with the IHE, such as off-campus clubs, Greek organizations, etc., and the IHE ensures that these organizations are in compliance.
-Develop systems to enforce and hold affiliated organizations accountable for adhering to this protocol.
-F. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Measures are instituted to assure access to online or specialized in-person educational services for vulnerable students.
-Administrative services or operations that can be offered remotely (e.g. class registration, form submission, assignment submission, etc.) have been moved on-line.
-Measures are instituted to assure access to goods and services for students and visitors who have mobility limitations and/or are at high risk in public spaces.
+Restrooms, lobbies, break rooms, and lounges and other common areas are being disinf on the following schedule: ected frequently, o Restrooms: o Lobbies: o Break rooms: o Waiting areas: o Other: Building infrastructure that supports bike commuting is open and capacity for bike stora feasible. age increased if ☐ Optional-Describe other measures: E MEACURECTUAT COMMUNICATE TO THE CAMPING COMMUNITY AND TH E. E. MEASURES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND TH E PUBLIC A copy of this protocol, or if applicable, the facility's printed Los Angeles County Compliance Certificate is posted at all public entrances to the facility, provided that for la sign with a QR code or link to the IHE's website that posts a copy of the protocol is sthis requirement.
+For more information or to complete the COVID-19 safety coertification program, visit http://publichealth.lacounty.gov/eh/covid19cert.htm .
+Facility copy of the Protocols onsite at the facility for review, upon request. arge institutions, sufficient to meet ompliance self- ☐ Signage has been posted to provide clear guidance to the public about how to maintain facility (e.g., maintaining physical distance, wear face mask, etc.). safety within the ☐ Signage is posted at each primary public entrance of each campus building to inform students, and visitors that they should: Avoid entering the building if they have a cough of the students. $\hfill \Box$ IHE has a communication plan for campus closure that includes outreach to students, the community. employees, and Online outlets of the workplace (website, social media, etc.) provide clear information ab of face masks, policies in regard to making appointments, and other relevant issues. out required use ☐ This protocol is shared with any organizations affiliated with the IHE, such as off-camp organizations, etc., and the IHE ensures that these organizations are in compliance.
+De enforce and hold affiliated organizations accountable for adhering to this protocol.
+F. F. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES ☐ Measures are instituted to assure access to online or specialized in-person education vulnerable students. onal services for Administrative services or operations that can be offered remotely (e.g. class resubmission, assignment submission, etc.) have been moved on-line. egistration, form ☐ Measures are instituted to assure access to goods and services for students and vi mobility limitations and/or are at high risk in public spaces. sitors who have

 Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol: siness Phone ntact Name: number: e Last vised:
+You may contact the following person with any questions or comments about this protocol: